shahshail/SilentMe/README.md

 ## Data Persistence

 - Google will not allow us to store places data more than 30 days except placeID.
+So the most effiecient way to get location is to store placeId into database and get Location from placeId.
-Whenecer the user selects location then this app stores placeId into SqLite Database using content providers.
+- Whenever the user selects location then this app stores placeId into SqLite Database using content providers.